trifectatechfoundation/zlib-rs/libz-rs-sys-cdylib/README.md

 - CPU feature detection is currently disabled.
 This is true for both compile-time and run-time feature detection.
     This means `zlib-rs` will not make use of SIMD or other custom instructions.
 - The `rust-allocator` should not be used.
 It internally enables the standard library, causing issues.
-Using `c-allocator` or not providing an allocator at build time is still supported.On embedded it is most common to provide a custom allocator that "allocates" into a custom array.
+Using `c-allocator` or not providing an allocator at build time is still supported.
+On embedded it is most common to provide a custom allocator that "allocates" into a custom array.

 ## Build for Distribution